FOLLOW US

 Sexual assault

-Serious sexual assaults and attacks against foreign women have happened in Ecuador, in particular in the tourist beach town of Montañita in Santa Elena Province.
+Serious sexual assaults and attacks against foreign women have happened in Ecuador, particularly in the tourist beach town of Montañita in Santa Elena Province.
 Check reviews of your accommodation to make sure it is reputable and secure, even if you’re travelling in a group.
 Avoid travel after dark and be alert to the use of date rape and other drugs in drinks.
 If you feel unwell, seek urgent help from the police or nearest health centre.
 Call 911 for the emergency services.

 See information for victims of rape and sexual assault in Ecuador